Membership CTA

 - Below it, the yearly equivalent (

 Billed $X yearly) and a "save N%" line computed client-side frommonthly_price × 12versusyearly_price.
-If the yearly price doesn't actually save money, the line self-removes — no awkward "save 0%". - The signup form (magic-link email + submit) and a fine-print line including a Compare plans link to Ghost Portal.
+If the yearly price doesn't actually save money, the line self-removes — no awkward "save 0%". - With one public plan: the signup form (magic-link email + submit) and a fine-print line with a start free link and a Compare plans link.

 You don't need to touch any theme setting for pricing.
 Open Settings → Membership → Tiers in Ghost Admin and the band reflects whatever you set up there.